SarahGearardo/Pewlett-Hackard-Analysis/README.md

 * The top two titles returing are the senior engenieer and senior staff.
 Pewlett Hackard may want to ramp up their hiring and recruitment efforts in these areas first.</br>
 ![Retiring_Title_Table](https://user-images.githubusercontent.com/94804527/153519957-ba8e03b9-a17d-4d0c-a89d-4d71944529a5.png)</br>

-* With only two managers retiring, it might be useful to shuffle some teams around to create larger orginizations or train additional mangers from the inside to take over these duties instead of recruiting people from outside of the orginization.
+* With only two managers retiring, it might be useful to shuffle some teams around to create larger orginizations or train additional mangers from the inside to take over these duties instead of recruiting people from outside of the orginization.</br>

+* To help fill the gaps with senior engineer and senior staff titles, it may help to promote some regular staff and regular engineer roles to help fill the gaps while also recruiting

 ## Summary</br>